Chordian/sidfactory2/README.md

 - Added: [#74](https://github.com/Chordian/sidfactory2/issues/74) Configurable
   virtual piano keyboard layout.
 (Thanks to Wolfgang Kreutz for requesting)
 - Added: [#119](https://github.com/Chordian/sidfactory2/issues/119) A song can
-  be made top stop playing instead of looping.
+  be made to stop playing instead of looping.
 - Added: An option to set the emulation sample rate to a user defined value (Thanks to Tammo Hinrichs for implementing)
 - Added: More than 30+ new source tunes by JCH and Vincenzo